-For example, you might buy some powder which is 90% amphetamines and 10% MDMA.
+For example, you might buy some powder which is 90 percent amphetamines and 10 percent MDMA.
 This makes it difficult to say exactly what effect ecstasy will have on your mind and body, as you don’t fully know the chemical composition.

 Fake ecstasy often contains chemicals such as piperazine or PMA.
 With many of these adulterants, the threshold for overdose is significantly lower than that of MDMA.